or

 These are a few of the best reasons to study a PhD in Japan this year:

-Want to know more about what it's like to live and study abroad in Japan during a PhD?
+Want to know more about what it's like to live in Japan during a PhD?
 Our detailed guide covers everything from accommodation and living costs to culture and entertainment.

 There are currently over 600 universities in Japan, around 74% of which are private institutions.
 The three main types of universities are: